 - A current title search from Land Title Office (must be obtained no more than 48 hours PRIOR to application)

-- Consent to Demolition form, signed by ALL owners.
+- Consent to Demolition form, signed by ALL owners on title.

-- A Letter of Authorization addressed to the City of New Westminster from all owners on title where an applicant is acting on behalf of the owner(s).
+- A Letter of Authorization signed by ALL owners on title where an applicant is acting on behalf of the owner(s).

-- A Posting Plan and Topographical Survey from a B.C.
-Land Surveyor must be submitted at time of application.
+- A Topographical Survey from a B.C.
+Land Surveyor

 - Pictures of all four sides of the building to be demolished and pictures of buildings adjacent to the building to be demolished.
 Please note: if the age of the building is 50 years or more, a heritage review will be completed prior to approval of a demolition permit.
 Contact the Planning Division for further information.

-- A completed “Waste Disposal and Recycling Services Plan – Form 1” must be submitted at the time of the application. (see below for more information)
+- A completed “Waste Disposal and Recycling Services Plan – Form 1” (see below for more information)

 - A “Hazardous Materials Survey - Form 2” completed by a qualified professional. (see below for more information)

-Please refer to the Development Services Fees and Rates Bylaw No. 7683, 2014 for current fees.
+Please refer to the Climate Action Planning & Development Fees and Rates Bylaw No. 7683, 2014 for current fees.

 Disconnection of Services